 Growing a brand and business requires a few things: A dream, determination and the right team backing you up.
 For fashion entrepreneurs, Mary Vallarta is someone you want to have in your corner if you hope to find success.
-Amy Zhou, COO of Brandboom and host of the Brandboom podcast, sat down with Vallarta, the founder of FAB Counsel — a fashion and business consulting company that offers tools and support needed for the the modern fashion entrepreneur — to talk all things retail, merchandising and how to get your line into stores.
+We sat down with Vallarta, the founder of FAB Counsel — a fashion and business consulting company that offers tools and support needed for the the modern fashion entrepreneur — to talk all things retail, merchandising and how to get your line into stores.

 Who is Mary Vallarta?

 Vallarta got her start in fashion at a young age, only 22 to be exact.
 Since then, she’s grown her knowledge in retail so much that she now runs her own fashion consulting firm to help designers grow their empires.

 “I started being an assistant buyer at Macy’s and that’s where I gained a lot of my knowledge in the retail space.
 They have a really great training program and the buyers that I worked with at the time were such great teachers.
 I wouldn’t be who I am today without that program in terms of my career.
 So that’s where I started,” Vallarta said in the podcast.